Welcome to The Liquid Audit.

 Manager snapshot

-Owners and managers can see current activity, revenue signals, and open-service visibility from one clean dashboard.
+Owners and managers can see current event load, revenue signals, urgent stock, and live order posture from one clean dashboard.

 Event setup